gchq/stroom-docs/HOWTOs/series01/StroomHowTo-1.40-a.md

 The HOWTO results with a running, but not operational, a two processing node Stroom Cluster with separate database node.
 To make the deployment operational, additional configuration is required thru the Stroom User Interface.
 Details on this can be found in the [Stroom User Interface - Initial Configuration](StroomHowTo-1.60-a.md "Initial Configuration via User Interface").

-Last Update: Burn Alting, 13 Jan 2017
+Last Update: Burn Alting, 15 Jan 2017

+- Corrected http to https forwarding in /etc/httpd/conf.d/ssl.conf configuration Burn Alting, 15 Jan 2017
 - Initial release (1.40-a)
+  Burn Alting, 13 Jan 2017

 Assumptions:
  - the user has reasonable RHEL/Centos System administration skills